 Statistics from three recent publications paint a sober picture of internet access, use and freedom in Zimbabwe.

 MISA Zimbabwe urges the government to take steps towards ensuring a safe working environment for media practitioners.

 The official endorsement of 28 September as the Right to Know Day is an opportunity the government should seize to domesticate international instruments.

 We have just published an analysis of the right to privacy, interception of communications and surveillance laws in Zimbabwe.

-This year’s International Day for Universal Access to Information Day (IDUAI) commemorated annually on 28 September comes at a timely moment for Zimbabwe to enact a democratic access to information law following the gazetting of the country’s Freedom of Information Bill.
+This year’s Right to Know Day comes at a timely moment for Zimbabwe following the gazetting of the country’s Freedom of Information Bill.